 Avdoulos has coached numerous All-New England and All-American divers, including eight-time All-American Lindsay Moore, the Division III Women’s Diver of the Year in 2002, who won a national championship on the one-meter board and finished second on the three-meter board at the 2002 NCAA Division III Championships.
 In 2003, senior Alison Mellage earned her seventh and eighth career All-America honors, finishing fourth in the one-meter dive and fifth on the three-meter board.
 The 2001 national champion on the three-meter board, Mellage was also named the NEWMAC Diver of the Year in 2003 after sweeping both diving events at the conference meet.

 On the men’s side, Avdoulos coached four-time All-American Mike Shaw, the first SC male diver to win a national title.
 In 2005, Shaw won the national championship in both events and was named the NCAA Division III National Diver of the Year.

 During the 2011 season, Springfield was the only school in the nation to bring three divers to the NCAA Championships, with Courtney Keefe and Jen Thompson earning All-America honors.

 Avdoulos has been the NCAA Division III Women’s Diving Coach of the Year four times, and in 2005, Avdoulos was named the NCAA Division III Men’s Diving Coach of the Year for the second consecutive year, an honor he also received in 2003.
-He has been selected as the New England Diving Coach of the Year eight times since 1991, and was named the NEWMAC Men’s and Women’s Diving Coach of the Year for the 2002-2003 season and the 2012 campaign.
+He has been selected as the New England Diving Coach of the Year eight times since 1991, and was named both the NEWMAC Men’s and Women’s Diving Coach of the Year for the 2002-2003 season and the 2012 and 2013 campaigns.
 He was previously named the Men’s Coach of the Year in 2005, 2006, 2008, 2009, 2010, and 2011.